 The technique, as seen in Figure 10, is to head the bow up, or higher into the wind, as the boat ascends to a wave crest, and then to bear off and control the descent down the back of the wave.
 The sails are feathered into the wind as the boat nears a wave crest, where wind velocities are highest.
-Speed must be controlled as the boat traverses the back side of the wave into the trough, where we risk plowing the bow into the next wave.
-Care must also be taken not to bear off too much however, because the boat can fall off onto her beam.
-This up and down steering may sound complicated, but it’s a matter of getting a feel for the helm and the boat.
+The speed must be controlled as the boat traverses the back side of the wave into the trough, where we risk plowing the bow into the next wave.
+Care must also be taken not to bear off too much, however, because the boat can fall off onto her beam.
+This up-and-down steering may sound complicated, but it’s a matter of getting a feel for the helm and the boat.
 After a short while, most helmspersons feel very comfortable.
-It’s wise to gain such confidence, because driving at night depends more on feel than it does on sight.
+It’s wise to gain such confidence because driving at night depends more on feel than it does on sight.

 It is very important to understand that the technique for steering in Figure 10 applies either upwind or downwind.
-Feathering the to windward when approaching a wave crest is unnecessary when sailing downwind, since the wind is from behind the boat.
-The important point is to sail the proper angle down the wave crest.
+Feathering the windward when approaching a wave crest is unnecessary when sailing downwind since the wind is from behind the boat.
+The important point is to sail at the proper angle down the wave crest.

 Other sailing courses that you might enjoy